Intro to high-performance computing (HPC)

 Add target clean.
 Try implementing clean for all executable files in the current directory, no matter what they are called.

-Topic 14: Julia Julia parallelism was not mentioned in the videos.
+Question 14: Julia Julia parallelism was not mentioned in the videos.
 Let’s quickly talk about it (slide 29).

-Topic 14b: parallelization
+Question 14b: parallelization

 Suggest a computational problem to parallelize.
 Which of the parallel tools mentioned in the videos would you use, and why?